UCL School of Management

 By analysing real-world business challenges, you will develop analytical skills, strategic thinking, and the ability to devise effective solutions.
 This approach ensures that all graduates are well-equipped to handle the complexities of international management, where problem-solving is often required in rapidly changing contexts.

 In addition, you will be expected to spend approximately 6-8 hours a week for each module on assessment and independent study.
+Extensive background reading and independent research are required throughout the programme.
 The total number of weekly hours, however, will vary according to the weekly activities being undertaken.

 Part-time study programme